Chas McCormick Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to give up the third-most home runs in baseball (137 total, 1.4 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (141 total, 1.4 per game).

-- In his last time out on Sunday, the left-hander threw 6 1/3 innings against the Minnesota Twins, allowing three earned runs while surrendering four hits.
+- In his most recent time out on Tuesday against the Boston Red Sox, the righty tossed 5 2/3 innings, allowing six earned runs while surrendering nine hits.

+- In nine games this season, the 29-year-old has an ERA of 5.48, with 9.3 strikeouts per nine innings.
+Opponents are hitting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.